-Line 2 (background-color: DarkCyan;) changes the background color to dark cyan.

-Line 3 (color: white;) changes the color of the text to white.

-Line 4 (font-family: Optima, Helvetica, sans-serif;) sets the fonts, prioritizing fonts starting on the left.
+- Line 2 changes the background color to dark cyan. - Line 3 changes the color of the text to white. - Line 4 sets the fonts, prioritizing fonts starting on the left.
 Select multiple fonts to accommodate computers that may not have all these fonts.
 For example, computers without the font "Optima" will use "Helvetica" instead; computers with neither will use a default sans-serif font.

-Line 5 (font-size: 120%;) makes the font size a little larger.
+• Line 5 makes the font size a little larger.